 Since the latter half of 2007, negative developments in the global credit and securitization markets have resulted in uncertainty in the financial markets and a lingering, general economic downturn which contributed to deteriorated loan portfolio quality at many institutions, including the Company.
 In addition, the value of real estate collateral supporting many home mortgages has declined and may continue to decline.
 Bank and bank holding company stock prices were negatively affected, as was the ability of banks and bank holding companies to raise capital or borrow in the debt markets.
-These negative developments along with the turmoil and uncertainties that have accompanied them have heavily influenced the formulation and enactment of the Dodd-Frank Act, along with its implications as described elsewhere in this Risk Factors section.
-In addition to the many future implementing rules and regulations of the Dodd-Frank Act, the potential exists for other new federal or state laws and regulations regarding lending and funding practices and liquidity standards to be enacted.
+These negative developments along with the turmoil and uncertainties that have accompanied them have heavily influenced the formulation and enactment of the DFA, along with its implications as described elsewhere in this Risk Factors section.
+In addition to the many future implementing rules and regulations of the DFA, the potential exists for other new federal or state laws and regulations regarding lending and funding practices and liquidity standards to be enacted.
 Bank regulatory agencies are expected to continue to be active in responding to concerns and trends identified in examinations.
 Negative developments in the financial industry and the domestic and international credit markets, and the impact of new legislation in response to those developments, may negatively impact our operations by increasing our costs, restricting our business operations, including our ability to originate or sell loans, and adversely impact our financial performance.
 In addition, these risks could affect the value of our loan portfolio as well as the value of our investment portfolio, which would also negatively affect our financial performance.

-The ratings downgrade of the United States Government may adversely affect the Company.
+Ratings downgrades of the United States Government may adversely affect the Company.

 In July 2011, certain rating agencies placed the United States government's long-term sovereign debt rating on their equivalent of negative watch and announced the possibility of a credit rating downgrade.
 In August 2011, one rating agency deceased its rating of the United States Government to AA+.
 The rating agencies, due to constraints related to the rating of the United States, also placed government-sponsored enterprises on negative watch.
+In October 2013, one rating agency placed the United States credit rating on negative watch due to the delay in raising the United States debt ceiling.
 A downgrade of the United States credit rating would trigger a similar downgrade in the credit rating of these government-sponsored enterprises.
 Furthermore, the credit rating of other entities, such as state and local governments, may be downgraded if the United States' credit rating is downgraded.
 The impact that these credit rating downgrades may have on the national and local economy and the Company's financial condition and results of operations is uncertain.